snark87/vibe-coding-experiment/project-management/FEAT-0001/3-amigos.md

 **Product owner's comment**: Great idea!
 Update UI requirements

+**UI/UX Response**: We'll implement enhanced drag and drop feedback with the following features:
+   - **Ghost Placement Indicators**: Semi-transparent preview of where the gate will be placed
+   - **Visual Snapping**: Gates will visually snap to valid grid positions during dragging
+   - **Highlighting Valid Positions**: When dragging a gate, valid placement positions will be subtly highlighted
+   - **Real-time Validation Feedback**: Color coding during drag (green for valid positions, red for invalid)
+   - **Drop Animation**: Smooth settling animation when a gate is successfully placed
+   - **Bounce-back Animation**: When a user attempts to place a gate in an invalid position, it will animate back to the palette
+   - **Audio Feedback**: Optional subtle sounds to indicate successful placement or invalid positioning (can be toggled off)

 3. **CNOT Gate Representation**
    - Current design uses dots and symbols for control/target points
    - This may be unfamiliar to quantum computing beginners
-   - Consider more explicit visual guidance for connecting qubits with CNOT gates **Product owner's comment**: Need an opinion from scientist so that look&feel was familiar also for professionals
+   - Consider more explicit visual guidance for connecting qubits with CNOT gates

+**Product owner's comment**: Need an opinion from scientist so that look&feel was familiar also for professionals

+**UI/UX Response**: We'll collaborate with the quantum scientist team to ensure CNOT representation balances both professional familiarity and beginner accessibility:
+   - **Maintain Standard Notation**: Keep the traditional control point (filled circle) and target (⊕ symbol) for professional recognition
+   - **Enhanced Visual Connection**: Add a clear connecting line between control and target points when placed
+   - **Interactive Guidance**: During placement, show a dynamic preview of how the connection will look
+   - **Educational Overlay**: Offer optional labels explaining "Control" and "Target" points for beginners
+   - **Visual Effects**: Use subtle animations when CNOT gates are placed to reinforce the connection relationship
+   - **Consistent Styling**: Ensure control/target points follow the same design language as other gates
+   - **Context Help**: Add optional tooltips explaining the quantum meaning of CNOT operations

+**Quantum Scientist Feedback**: The proposed CNOT representation aligns well with industry standards while adding helpful features for beginners.
+Additional considerations:
+   - **Standard Compliance**: The filled circle for control and ⊕ symbol for target are indeed the universal standard in academic literature, textbooks, and industry tools (IBM Quantum Composer, Qiskit, Cirq, etc.)
+   - **Control Point Directionality**: Consider making it clear which qubit controls which - the convention is strictly that control points are always positioned above target points in a vertical layout
+   - **Connection Animation**: The proposed dynamic preview during placement is excellent - in professional tools like Qiskit, the control-target relationship is fixed at creation time and cannot be flipped later, so getting this right the first time is important
+   - **Quantum Semantics**: For tooltips, emphasize that CNOT performs a bit flip on the target qubit *only when* the control qubit is in state |1⟩ - this conditional behavior is the essence of quantum control operations
+   - **Mobile Considerations**: On touch interfaces, two-finger gestures might be more intuitive than drag-and-drop for creating CNOT connections between qubits

 4. **Circuit Validation Feedback**
    - Visual feedback for valid/invalid operations is critical